Democrats call for labor chief to resign over Epstein deal

 Acosta has served as Trump’s labor secretary since April 2017.
 His role in the Florida agreement was raised at his confirmation hearing in the Republican-led Senate.

-Reporting by Susan Heavey and Richard Cowan; Editing by Susan Thomas
+Reporting by Susan Heavey and Richard Cowan; Editing by Susan Thomas and Jeffrey Benkoe